junquant/mlproject/report/report.md

 * Nordic walk
 * Cycling
 * Running
-* Rope Jumping

-It is noted that all above 12 activities are the most commonly daily activities, except Nordic walk which requires a person to walk with specially designed walking poles.
+It is noted that all above 11 activities are the most commonly daily activities, except Nordic walk which requires a person to walk with specially designed walking poles.
 The data are collected via a heart rate monitor and 3 Colibri wireless inertial measurement units (IMUs) attached to each subject's body: one over the wrist, one on the chest and one on ankle.

 The heart rate monitor has sampling rate of 9Hz and each IMU generate following data with 17 columns: